-The Corporation anticipates making substantial capital expenditures for the acquisition, exploration, development and production of oil and natural gas reserves in the future.
+The Corporation anticipates making substantial capital expenditures for the acquisition, exploration, development and production of oil, natural gas and NGLs reserves in the future.
 As future capital expenditures will be financed out of cash generated from operations, borrowings and possible future equity sales, the Corporation's ability to do so is dependent on, among other factors:

 - the overall state of the capital markets;

 - the Corporation's credit rating (if applicable);

 - commodity prices;

 - interest rates;

 - royalty rates;

-- tax burden due to current and future tax laws: and
+- tax burden due to current and future tax laws; and

-- investor demand for investments in the energy industry and the Corporation's securities in particular.
+- investor appetite for investments in the energy industry and the Corporation's securities in particular.